Knitting cables without a cable needle is easier than you might think.

 I used to avoid knitting cables altogether until I found this one cable knitting technique.

-Now I love to knit cables of all kinds.
-I think taking away that extra knitting tool, (cable needle) made it feel more doable.
+I think taking away that extra knitting tool, the cable needle, made it feel more doable somehow.

-And now I want to show you how to knit a cable without a cable needle too.
+And now I want to show you how to knit cables without cable needle too just in case it helps you too.

 It makes knitting cable stitches way more fun too